CodeAmoherom/MochiMochi/README.md

 3. Customize the bot's conversations in the `conversations.js` file.
 4. Start the bot by clicking the RUN on Replit.

+### MochiMochi with OpenAI API
+1. Import the project into your Replit workspace.
+2. Set up your Discord bot token and other configurations in the Replit Secrets.<br>
+      a.
+CLIENT_ID - Your Discord Application Client ID<br>
+      b.
+TOKEN - Discord Bot Token<br>
+      c.
+DEV_CHANNEL - The channel id that receives errors and login status.<br>
+      d.
+OPENAI_API_KEY - Get an API key from open API (It will grant free $5 for the first time users)
+3. You can change the bot instructions as you needed, the bot will work according to your instructions.
+4. Start the bot by clicking the RUN on Replit.

 Feel free to modify and customize the bot as you please.
-If you make any significant changes, consider forking the project before making modifications to keep a separate copy of your changes.
+If you make any changes, consider forking the project before making modifications to keep a separate copy of your changes.

 ## Sponsors